-I hiked desert mountains of the U.S. Southwest with a retired Boston firefighter I met while pedaling a remote Nevada road.
+I hiked desert mountains of the U.S. Southwest with a retired Boston firefighter, whom I met while pedaling a remote Nevada road.
 The incongruity of his lush New England accent amid those vast arid settings was reminder that we are all travelers, each on our own peculiar journey through time.

 He estimated it had been there at least 50 years.
 The dry climate preserves such things well, but there was little left – a glob of blood-brown latex, plus weathered cord bleached near white by decades of intense desert Sun, knotted around a half-buried tatter of paper rolled into a tight cylinder.
 In it, a child’s prayer in careful Spanish cursive – faintest henna on darkened, brittle parchment – asking God to watch over her mother in heaven.
 With solemn reverence, the firefighter retied and replaced the note, whispering, “Please, God, let it be so.”